 - If you have more questions about the Instant Pot, swing by and browse Instant Pot 101.

-Cooking Chicken Breasts From Fresh in the Instant Pot
+How to Cook Chicken Breasts in the Instant Pot

 Cooking times are based on 1-2 pounds of medium-sized boneless, skinless chicken breasts.

 We found that chicken breast is at a safe cooking temperature (165°F) after about 7 minutes using a quick release method.
 We always use the manual function (as opposed to the poultry function).
 If the chicken breast is a bit on the larger size, add another minute or two.
 If it’s on the smaller size, subtract a minute.